-Pumas is a collection of a modules that facilitate workflows related to data analysis in the pre-clinical and clinical development stages of drug development.
+Pumas is a collection of a modules that facilitate workflows related to data analysis in the pre-clinical and clinical stages of drug development.
 This document provides a general overview of each of these workflows.

 The core Pumas NLME workflow is: